nhofman/dualSeq_pipe/README.md

 The required tools need to be installed before running the pipeline.
 If conda or mamba is preexisting on the system, the file dualseq.yaml can be used to create a conda/mamba environment containing all necessary tools and dependencies.

-The pipeline uses the Snakemake conda integration to provide the necessary software packages, if conda or mamba is installed on the system.
-The environments are defined as YAML files and can be set via the conda directive for each rule.
-Predefined environment files are provided in the directory `conda_envs`.

 ## Execution
 The wrapper script can be executed with the following command:
 ```